cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/using-palen1x.md

 :::

-palen1x is a live bootable Linux environment that allows you to quickly run palera1n on a compatible device. palera1n is capable of jailbreaking iOS devices with A8(X) to A11 SoC's on iOS 15.0 or later.
+palen1x is a live bootable Linux environment that allows you to quickly run palera1n on a compatible device. palera1n is capable of jailbreaking iOS devices with A8(X) to A11 SoC's on iOS 15.0 or 16.7.2.

 On A11 devices, you **must disable your passcode** and will not be able to use your passcode, or other SEP functionality, until you boot into a stock iOS state.
 SEP functionality includes things such as a passcode, Face ID/Touch ID, and Apple Pay.